Thirty-one years after it hit the number 1 spot, I'd Like To Teach The World To Sing is still amongst the UK's Top 100 best-selling singles.

 This book, which is well worth the publisher's asking price of just £9.99, features a photo of the New Seekers (page 253), pictured with their fingers crossed as they boarded the train to Edinburgh for the 1972 Eurovision Song Contest.
 The text which accompanies it (page 252) includes a review of I'd Like To Teach The World To Sing from the New Musical Express.

-The author, Martin Roach, makes the connection between the Seekers and the New Seekers but confuses the two in his last sentence.
+The author, Martin Roach, makes the connection between The Seekers and the New Seekers but confuses the two in his last sentence.
 "In the '90s" he writes "the original line-up re-formed for a millennium tour."
 Sadly for New Seekers' fans, it was in fact the original Seekers who re-formed for a millennium tour.

 Number One